Those who want nothing to do with God will have their wish granted for all eternity..

 The next day there was a wedding celebration in the village of Cana in Galilee.
 Jesus’ mother was there, 2 and Jesus and his disciples were also invited to the celebration.
 3 The wine supply ran out during the festivities, so Jesus’ mother told him, “They have no more wine.”
 John 2:1-3 (NLT)

 Jesus’ first miracle is extremely intriguing on several levels.
 First of all, of all the things he could have done that day, he went to a wedding.
 We might think that Jesus was totally consumed with heavenly things, walking about with a halo over his head and hands clasped in prayer continually, but that would be inaccurate.
-Jesus was very down to earth.
+Jesus was involved in everyday concerns that matter to the average person.
 We are not provided with many snapshots of his personality, but I would be greatly surprised if he were not thoroughly enjoying himself and feeling very comfortable at the party.
-By the way, people were drinking wine, and apparently quite a lot of it because they ran out, a big “no-no”
+It appears that the guests were drinking wine in large quantities because they ran out, a big “no-no” for the hosts, which put them in an embarrassing situation.
+Apparently Mary, Jesus’ mother, felt sympathetic toward their plight and asked her son to do something.

-Secondly, even though he had already begun his public ministry and had followers, he still hung out with his mother.
-Perhaps she was a disciple, but based on other passages, I think not at this point.
+Secondly, even though he already had begun his public ministry and had disciples, he still spent time with his mother.
+Perhaps she was a disciple, too, but based on other passages, I think not at this point.
 Jesus was most likely fulfilling a family obligation to honor a friend’s family by attending the wedding feast.

 Even though Jesus was fully committed to the kingdom of God, he never lost sight of taking care of his family and being with friends.